We offer free case evaluations, and you owe nothing unless we win. Call before time on your case runs out.

 A Personal Commitment To Protecting The Rights Of Gas And Oilfield Workers

 Protecting the rights of those injured in oilfield and offshore accidents is personal to Pete Trosclair.
 Born and raised in Lafourche Parish, only miles from the Gulf of Mexico, the majority of his friends and family work on offshore rigs.
 Pete’s father worked offshore as a tool pusher on an oil rig the majority of his working life until he sustained a debilitating injury while at work.
 As such, the dangers of drilling and the devastating effects of offshore and oilfield injuries on a family are not a foreign concept to this firm.
 Being personally affected by oilfield injuries provides added motivation to make sure that those affected by such injuries are adequately and aggressively represented.
 If you or anyone in your family is injured as a result of an offshore or oilfield accident, let us make sure your rights are fully protected.
-Call the Jones Act and Oilfield injury attorneys at Lovins Trosclair today at 214-484-1930.
+Call the Maritime and Oilfield injury attorneys at Lovins Trosclair today at 214-484-1930.
 All initial consultations are free, and you owe us nothing unless you recover.

 The Inherent Dangers Of Working Offshore And In Oil And Gas Fields